buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Types/IfcDynamicViscosityMeasure.md

 # IfcDynamicViscosityMeasure

-_IfcDynamicViscosityMeasure_ is a measure of the viscous resistance of a medium.
+_IfcDynamicViscosityMeasure_ is a measure of the viscous resistance of a medium.<!-- end of definition -->

 Usually measured in Pascal second (Pa s).